Subspace Adversarial Training: Experiments

-\textbf{Training:} For all experiments, we by default use PreAct ResNet-18 \cite{he2016deep} model.
+\textbf{Training.} For all experiments, we use PreAct ResNet-18 \cite{he2016deep} model as a default choice.
 Experiments with Wide-ResNet \cite{zagoruyko2016wide} can be found in \cref{WideResNet}.
-Three learning rate schedules are considered: \emph{i}) \emph{cyclic} schedule \cite{wong2020fast, andriushchenko2020understanding} which can help overcome overfitting; \emph{ii}) \emph{piecewise} schedule, i.e., training the model for $200$ epochs with an initial learning rate of $0.1$ and decaying the learning rate by ten at $100$ and $150$ epochs (as our default setting for baseline AT), which is commonly used and produces the best robustness performance as suggested by Rice \etal \cite{rice2020overfitting}; \emph{iii}) \emph{constant} schedule, which is adopted for our Sub-AT to show its insensitivity to the learning rate.
+Three learning rate schedules are considered: \textbf{\emph{i}}) \emph{cyclic} schedule \cite{wong2020fast, andriushchenko2020understanding} which can help overcome the overfitting; \textbf{{\emph{ii}}}) \emph{piecewise} schedule, i.e., training the model for $200$ epochs with an initial learning rate $0.1$ and decaying by ten at $100$ and $150$ epochs (as our default setting for base AT), which is commonly used and produces best robustness performance as suggested by Rice \etal \cite{rice2020overfitting}; \textbf{\emph{iii}}) \emph{constant} schedule, which is adopted for our Sub-AT to show its insensitivity to learning rates.
 We set the learning rate as $1$ \emph{without} a schedule and train the model for $40$ epochs in subspace with a sufficient convergence.
+We use a batch size of 128 and SGD optimizer with momentum 0.9 and weight decay $10^{-4}$.
 Data augmentations, such as 4-pixel padding, random cropping, and horizontal flipping, are applied.

-\textbf{Evaluation:} We both consider the best and the final robustness performance and use the difference between them to evaluate the degree of overfitting.
-The model checkpoint that achieves the best robust accuracy on the validation set is selected as the best model during the training, while the final is an average of the last five epochs \cite{rice2020overfitting} (except that cyclic learning rates use the last epoch).
+\textbf{Evaluation.} We consider both the best and final robustness performance during the training and use the difference between them to evaluate the degree of overfitting.
+The model checkpoint that achieves the best robust accuracy on the validation set is selected as the best model, while the final is an average of the last five epochs \cite{rice2020overfitting} (except that cyclic learning rates use the last epoch).
 The time consumption is measured on an Nvidia Geforce GTX 2080 TI.
 For Sub-AT, we repeat over five independent runs.
 The standard deviations in tables are omitted as they are very small ($\leq 0.45 \%$), which hardly affects the results.